 Choose Ohio First Scholarship (up to $8,100)

 In partnership with the Ohio Board of Regents, ONU offers scholarship for Ohio students who major in certain STEM fields.
-These include majoring in Education in a STEM field; Pharmacy; Nursing; Exercise Physiology; Medical Laboratory Science; Public Health; Computer Engineering; Computer Science, and Pre-Professional programs.
-To qualify, students must be residents of Ohio and have an overall cumulative high school GPA of 3.3. or higher and an ACT composite score of 24 (1160 SAT) or higher.
-For transfer students, the previous college GPA must be 3.0 or higher.
+These include majoring in Computer Engineering and Computer Science.
+To qualify, students must be residents of Ohio.
+Transfer students, in eligible majors, also qualify to apply for Choose Ohio First.
 LEARN MORE - CLICK HERE!